rangle/angular-training-examples/language-examples/remedial-js/11.0-event-queue/README.md

 [Click here for live example](http://latentflip.com/loupe/?code=CgoKJC5vbignYnV0dG9uJywgJ2NsaWNrJywgZnVuY3Rpb24gb25DbGljaygpIHsKICAgIHNldFRpbWVvdXQoZnVuY3Rpb24gdGltZXIoKSB7CiAgICAgICAgY29uc29sZS5sb2coJ1lvdSBjbGlja2VkIHRoZSBidXR0b24hJyk7ICAgIAogICAgfSwgMjAwMCk7Cn0pOwoKY29uc29sZS5sb2coIkhpISIpOwoKc2V0VGltZW91dChmdW5jdGlvbiB0aW1lb3V0KCkgewogICAgY29uc29sZS5sb2coIkNsaWNrIHRoZSBidXR0b24hIik7Cn0sIDUwMDApOwoKY29uc29sZS5sb2coIldlbGNvbWUgdG8gbG91cGUuIik7!!!PGJ1dHRvbj5DbGljayBtZSE8L2J1dHRvbj4%3D)

-Now that you have an idea of how the event qeue and event loop in the browser work, write 3 functions.
+Now that you have an idea of how the event queue and event loop in the browser work, write 3 functions.
 Make the second one an asynchronous function with a call back.
 Make them all console something out and then run them in the console and witness this mechanism in action executing your own code.